GoTolstoy/tolstoy-toly-kb/products/play/product/user-flows/content-integrations-sources.md

                 - The placeholder showcases the logo of the respective platform, clearly indicating which service it pertains to.
                 - A "Connect" button is prominently displayed, suggesting a single-step action to link the platform to the app.
             - When a source is not yet connected, this uniform empty state serves a dual purpose.
 It visually indicates that the integration is available but not yet activated, and it acts as a call to action, prompting the user to establish the connection.
 Once connected, this section would transition to display content from the integrated platform's media library, maintaining a consistent user experience across all sources.
-            - **Screenshot** of the library page when youtube is not connected and selected (https://app.gotolstoy.com/videos/youtube):
+            - **Screenshot** of the library page when youtube is not connected and selected: (https://app.gotolstoy.com/videos/youtube)

                 ![Screenshot 2024-04-28 at 12.54.32.png](https://prod-files-secure.s3.us-west-2.amazonaws.com/0548034f-b37a-4e7d-8430-4cbbccc72b60/23c158c9-644e-4249-9a04-c5a7084c006b/Screenshot_2024-04-28_at_12.54.32.png)